How technology is shaping the ever-growing CBD industry

 Growing hemp and cannabis plants is nowhere near being cheap, but CBD companies need to invest tremendously in the manufacturing process of their products as well.
 This is why CBD products that come from reputable companies end up costing a tad bit more than others on the market.

 The CO2 extraction process, in particular, is one very extensive and high-priced procedure.
 For optimum CBD extraction, manufacturers use a rosin press, which heats and cools the substance fast.
+Did you know that rosin turns dark if exposed to high temperatures too long?
+It is a very complicated process.
 So far, this has proven to be a beneficial technique, but that does not make it any less expensive.

 Now, typical rosin presses used by CBD manufacturers can apply 1,000 pounds of pressure, but things are bound to change pretty fast.
 A Los Angeles-based company is working to develop a rosin press that is able to apply 1,900 pounds of pressure, which could be a game-changer.
 By applying nearly double the pressure, it is believed the production of CBD can quadruple for those using this state-of-the-art press.
 This means more products on the market, reduced prices and less waste.

 When it comes to CBD products, researchers and producers are confronted with one big issue – the compound’s low bioavailability level.
 Only around 20% of the CBD you consume will reach the bloodstream, meaning a lot of it will go to waste.
 This happens because CBD is an oily substance, meaning it will not dissolve in water.
 This keeps producers from being able to develop water-based CBD products, which are known to have high bioavailability.